 A strong business community in the District is vital for a healthy economy.
 Small businesses account for the vast majority of employment in the District.
 90% of businesses in the District have nine or fewer employees.
 Cotswold District Council is business-friendly and is in touch with its business community.
-We want to encourage and support existing businesses to grow and new businesses to start up.
+We want to encourage and support existing businesses to grow and new businesses to start up, by helping to create the conditions in which they can succeed.
 The Gloucestershire Draft Local Industrial Strategy notes that "a healthy local business environment is essential in helping businesses grow".
 We will work with the "Start and Grow" programme at University of Gloucestershire and The Growth Hub based at the Royal Agricultural University in Cirencester.
 We will look to enhance the Growth Hub provision in the north of the District.